iviviano/Algorithms/Grading/HW5.md

 Interpreting notes:
 - Nice test suite for `interp`
 - One note on your test for evaluating a boolean literal expression.
-While it correctly demonstrates the fu
+While it correctly demonstrates the functionality of `interp`, `(parse #t)` will throw an error, not return a `lit-exp`.

 ```
 Part 1:         9/10